 In addition, ID Logistics has launched a huge training program concerning management best practices intended for all operational managers (including warehouse managers, operations managers, departmental managers and team leaders).
-Approximately 50 employees attended these training programs in France, completing either the full 6-day course or a shortened 3-day version.
+Since the launch of this program, 703 people have attended these training programs in France, completing either the full 6-day course or a shortened 3-day version.

-Finally, following a successful initial course, the France Operations Department supervised the selection of a second batch of high-potential young managers under a scheme named "Vivier ID Logistics" in partnership with EM Lyon.
-The 15 employees included in the round of promotions received over 5 days of training provided by experts in the following fields: Finance and financial control, real estate law, sales, human resources, management, etc.
+Finally, following a successful initial course, the France Operations Department supervised the selection of a second batch of highpotential young managers under a scheme named "Vivier ID Logistics" in partnership with EM Lyon.
+The 15 employees included in this round of promotions received over 5 days of training provided by experts in the following fields: Finance and financial control, real estate law, sales, human resources, management, etc.

-Accordingly, ID Logistics provided over 220,000 hours of training accounting for 0.9% of payroll hours:
+ID Logistics thus provided over 220,000 hours of training accounting for 0.6% of payroll hours:

-2016 2015
+2017 2016

-France (1) 38,914 57,689
+France (1) 44,506 38,914

-International 188,240 78,382
+International 176,991 188,240

-Total 227,154 136,071
+Total 221,497 227,154

+··· · · ·